robenkleene/prism/manual/src/features-named-groups-of-settings.md

 The environment variable `DELTA_FEATURES` can used to enable features from the command line: it should be set to a space-separated string of feature names.
 If you precede this with a `+` symbol, then the features are _added_ to those configured elsewhere, instead of replacing them.
-This is very useful, for example to temporarily switch delta to side-by-side mode you can do
+This is very useful, for example to temporarily switch prism to side-by-side mode you can do

 ```
 export DELTA_FEATURES=+side-by-side